skwsm/togovar-rdf/togovar-rdf-model.md

 All information TogoVar presents has been organized as RDF datasets.
 The RDF models have designed to comply with the following policies.
 * As a general rule, follows to the [NBDC RDF portal guidelines](https://github.com/dbcls/rdfizing-db-guidelines).
 * Sequence feature positions should be described by using the [FLADO](https://github.com/OBF/FALDO) ontology.
-* [HCO](https://github.com/med2rdf/hco):Human Chromosome Ontology should be used to refere Human chromosomes.
+* [Human Chromosome Ontology (HCO)](https://github.com/med2rdf/hco):Human Chromosome Ontology should be used to refere Human chromosomes.
-* [SO](http://bioportal.bioontology.org/ontologies/SO):Sequence Types and Features Ontology should be used to classify genomic variations.
+* [Sequence Types and Features Ontology (SO)](http://bioportal.bioontology.org/ontologies/SO) should be used to classify genomic variations.
 * [med2rdf ontology](https://github.com/med2rdf/med2rdf-ontology) should be used to describe relations between variants and allele sequences.

 ## Variations in TogoVar RDF